bashrc2/AberMUSH/README.md

-describe "tide" "room description" - Changes the room description when tide is out describe "item" "item description" - Changes the description of an item in the room describe "NPC" "NPC description"   - Changes the description of an NPC in the room shutdown                           - Shuts down the game server
+describe "tide" "room description" - Changes the room description when tide is out describe "item" "item description" - Changes the description of an item in the room describe "NPC" "NPC description"   - Changes the description of an NPC in the room conjure room [direction]           - Creates a new room in the given direction shutdown                           - Shuts down the game server
 ```